Land Group

 Request for Financial Support:

-The Land Group with RRB at the request of the Southern Cheyenne & Arapaho tribes are preparing for a Culture Enrichment Encampment that will provide an experience for as many as 25 Arapaho and 25 Cheyenne youth with 10 elders to learn about setting up camp and living in their homeland, Boulder.
+The RRB Land Group, at the request of the Cheyenne and Arapaho tribes, plans to offer annual Culture Enrichment Encampments that will provide an experience for Arapaho and Cheyenne youth with elders to learn about setting up camp and living in their homeland in the Boulder area.

 Fort Chambers Presentations